jjarv001/fmgaRevamp/collections/_services/collaborate.md

 Finally, communication.
 What we lack in screen-time we make up for in numbers.
 There will always be someone who responds to an email, text, or phone call (just don't call Pat).

-{% include framework/shortcodes/figure.html src="/assets/images/gen/content/content-1.webp" title="Steve Francia" caption="Designing in Figma" alt="Photo of designing a website in Figma" link="https://figma.com" target="_blank" %}
+{% include framework/shortcodes/figure.html src="/assets/images/gen/content/coopGoogleEarth" title="Co-operating Area" caption="Eastern VA" alt="Photo of co-ops general area"%}

 ## How does this benefit us?